 Bieres de la Meuse

 Mucha made his name for designing a poster for the show Gismonda of the hugely popular stage actress Sarah Bernhardt in 1894.
 Poster-printing was well known in Paris, usually consisting of large amounts of text with a few simple illustrations, in few colours.
 The Gismonda poster, on the other hand, was utterly different.
 The colours were confident, the line very vertical and the details were profuse.
 The gorgeous Sarah Bernhardt was so impressed with his work that she immediately offered Mucha a long contract.
 He was responsible for all her posters during the 1890s, as well as the stage sets and costumes at the Theatre de la Renaissance, where Bernhardt worked.Sarah Bernhardt

-Goldnsilver at The Written Word blog is more measured, noting that Mucha specialised in a decorative, romantic style of illustration.
-His works evoked old world charm, mysteriousness and were often based on elemental designs.
+The Written Word blog was more measured, noting that Mucha specialised in a decorative and romantic style of illustration.
+His works evoked old world charm and mystery, and were often based on elemental designs.
 His style was particularly feminine: the fashion, fauna and ornamental bordering.

 Timing is everything.
 Mucha wanted to design a spectacular series of elaborate jewels, to be created by Georges Fouquet in Paris.
 Those jewels did in fact form the centrepiece of Fouquet's display at the 1900 Exposition Universelle in Paris.
 Mucha also designed the Bosnian Pavilion in the same World's Fair.
 As soon as the Exposition was over, Mucha set about publishing Documents Decoratifs, passing on his artistic theories to a keen audience of young students and artists.